darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ---

-Moreover, the offset of the shellcode is 0xAC00 in the rootkit file.
-The bytes before this offset can be deleted and the file can be saved as "srvnet2_block.bin", so the first byte of the file is the shellcode.
-The next step is to write a program to decrypt the shellcode in the newly created file and execute it by creating a new thread.
+Furthermore, the rootkit file has an offset of 0xAC00 for the shellcode.
+By removing the bytes preceding this offset, the modified file can be saved as "srvnet2_block.bin," where the first byte represents the shellcode.
+Subsequently, a program needs to be developed to decrypt the shellcode within the newly created file and execute it by spawning a new thread.

 In Figure 22, memory is allocated for the shellcode file, then it is loaded into memory using C file functions, the shellcode in memory is then decrypted using XOR algorithm.
 A new thread is created by calling " **CreateThread**" function.